-Stair Lift Prices and More: The Ultimate Home Stairlift Guide
+Stair Lift Prices and More: The Ultimate Stairlift Guide

-A stair lift is a motorized chair that glides up and down a staircase on a rail mounted to the stair treads.
-Stair lifts can be installed in homes of all types and can be used by anyone, but they are most popular as a safety solution for seniors.
+A stair lift is a battery powered, motorized chair that glides up and down a staircase on a rail mounted to the stair treads.
+Stair lifts can be installed indoors and outdoors in homes, churches, and other public buildings where permitted.
+Although, they are most popular for people with limited mobility that can no longer safely use the stairs at home.
+The typical user is able to stand, sit, and pivot with little to no assistance.

 According to an AARP survey, 90% of seniors prefer to remain at home as they age rather than moving to an assisted living facility.
-However, weakening muscles can make it difficult and unsafe to navigate stairs alone.
+However, aging, injuries, and illnesses can make it difficult and unsafe to navigate stairs alone.
 When installed in conjunction with other home modifications, a stair lift can allow you to remain in the home you know and love.
-And as the overall American population continues to age, stair lifts are becoming more popular – making them widely available at lower price points and with more robust features.
+And as the overall American population continues to age, stair lifts are becoming more popular – making them widely available at affordable prices, especially when comparing the monthly cost of assisted living facilities or retirement homes

 In This GuideUse the links to jump to the topic(s) you are interested in, or simply scroll down to start reading.